jimorc/WSL-Guide/0200-Installing-and-Uninstalling-WSL-and-Distros.md

 0240-Installing-on-Windows-10.md).
 There are a number of officially supported distros, but it is possible to install a large number of other distros as well.
-- Installing Linux distros on Windows Server.
+- [Installing Linux distros on Windows Server]( 0300-Installing-on-Windows-Server.md)
 - Upgrading to a newer distro release.
 - Uninstalling a Linux distro.
 - Disabling WSL.